grompe/BTWTweak/README.md

   All of them can be retrieved by crafting back to items.
   Block of Bone can be only crafted by Hardcore Packing.

+- (Feature now in BTW)
-- Block of Flesh, squishy block made of 9 Rotten Flesh by Hardcore Packing and uncrafted by hand.
+  Block of Flesh, squishy block made of 9 Rotten Flesh by Hardcore Packing and uncrafted by hand.

 - Block of Sawdust, made of 16 Sawdust by Hardcore Packing and uncrafted by saw.